See or Hear? Exploring the Effect of Visual and Audio Hints and Gaze-assisted Task Feedback for Visual Search Tasks in

 The duration time for the study of every participant lasted from 10 to 15 minutes.
 A short and concise pre-training session of book-searching was employed to get all the participants familiarised with the entire environment to maximally eliminate the potential accumulative learning effect among the tasks.
 The task completion time (TCT), which is defined as the duration from the participant initiates the searching until the book has been found, was measured regarding each task.
 The complete procedure for our study (including studies I and II), as seen in Figure \ref{fig:us_flow}, consisted of two phases:

-\begin{itemize} \item The \textbf{first phase} started with the introduction of the study and calibration of the HMD.
+\begin{itemize} \item {The \textbf{first phase} started with the introduction of the study and calibration of the HMD.
 During the introduction, each participant was randomly allocated to one of the four groups followed by an explanatory overview of the experiment procedure by conductor of the study.
 If participants were not assigned to the control group, the roles of the audio or/and visual hint(s) were introduced and explained.
-Participants were then told to stand in front of the first test bookcase at a distance of one metre.
-Then they were instructed to put on and calibrate the HMD, as well as to adjust the headband.
-Next, participants opened the designated AR app, and underwent the pre-training of book-searching.
-They then used the floating virtual buttons for choosing their specified groups. \item In the \textbf{second phase}, the participants started the first book-searching task by saying "Start one".
+Participants were then told to stand in front of the first test bookcase at a distance of one metre (a marker was stuck on the ground).
+Then they were instructed to put on and calibrate the HMD.
+Next, participants opened the designated AR app, and underwent the pre-training of a complete book-searching procedure without receiving any hints/feedback.
+They then used the floating virtual buttons for choosing their specified groups with a voice prompt: "xx groups is selected".} \item {In the \textbf{second phase}, the participants started the first book-searching task by saying "Start one".
 As the title of a randomly selected book appeared (Figure \ref{fig:teaser}.$a$) and a built-in timer began (on the top of Figure \ref{fig:teaser}.$c$), they started searching based on the given title.
 In this phase, all participants from studies I and II except those from the control groups received either visual/audio hint(s) or the combined set, which pointed out a specified bookcase shelf.